 Discernment questions to ask yourself: What is the relationship between Masonic temple ceremony and LDS temple ceremony?
 Is there correlation to a secret temple ceremony where the entrant covenants to cut his/her own throat if they divulge the secret, and Joseph and the leaders secretly practicing polygamy?
 Does God need humans to save humans?
 Is God not omnipotent?
 Is baptism symbolic or literal?
 Can we only make promises to God in an LDS temple? are our lives themselves our covenant with God? why is there only one mention (not preaching for) of baptisms for the dead in the Bible?
 Do we need underwear with Masonic symbols sewn into them to remind us to live with virtue?
 Is there a literal protection in that underwear?
 What interest does the church have in building smaller temples in more areas?

-I loved the washing and anointing ceremony.
+I liked the washing and anointing ceremony.
 I recall feeling loved and I liked the ritual of the body and mind being blessed.
 I wasn’t touched inappropriately.
 The rest of it is just a big ???

 If all time and money dedicated to temple worship was spent on serving the living in local communities, the amount of good Mormons could do is incredible.
-Instead it’s wasted on the dead and I find that deplorable and unchristian.

 Why can’t I wear clothes for this?
 Was one thought I had.
 Touched by a stranger without verbal consent.
 Going into a ceremony without any preconceived idea of what I would agree to or do.
 Why do I have to veil my face is another, be separated from my husband, or so strange rituals and chants and handshakes.
 Promising to give myself to my husband while he receives me is indicative of polygamous eternity.
 So many sexist messages and rituals that are identical to Masonic temple ceremony, copied almost word for word.